-On-programme (typically 24 months) Training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
-Training towards English and mathematics Level 2, if required Compiling a portfolio of evidence.
+On-programme (typically 24 months) Training to develop the knowledge, skills and beh (KSBs) of the occupational standard.
+Complete training towards English and mathematics qualifications in line with the apprenticeship funding rules.
+Compiling a portfolio of evidence.
 End-point assessment gateway The employer must be content that the apprentice is working at or above the level of the occupational standard.
-Apprentices must have achieved English and mathematics at Level 2.
+Have achieved English and mathematics qualifications in line with the apprenticeship funding rules.
 Apprentices must submit a portfolio of evidence to underpin the professional discussion.
-End-point assessment (typically 6 months) End-point assessment method 1: Multiple-choice test, graded: • fail • pass • distinction End-point assessment method 2: Practical assessment with questioning, graded: • fail • pass • distinction End-point assessment method 3: Professional discussion (underpinned by a portfolio of evidence), graded: • fail • pass • distinction Overall EPA/apprenticeship graded: • fail • pass • distinction Professional recognition Aligns with recognition by: There is no professional recognition for this standard.
+End-point assessment (typically 6 months) End-point assessment method 1: Multiple-choice test, graded: fail pass distinction End-point assessment method 2: Practical assessment with questioning, graded: • fail passdistinction End-point assessment method 3: Professional discussion (underpinned by a portfolio of evidence), graded: • fail • pass • distinction Overall EPA/apprenticeship graded: failpassdistinction

+Professional recognition

+Aligns with recognition by:

+There is no professional recognition for this standard.